Body Contouring Fellowship

 - Understand the nutritional and physiologic changes that accompany gastric bypass surgery, and how these factors influence surgical decision making

 - Understand issues of patient selection and safety in body contouring surgery

 - Demonstrate an understanding of the anatomy and physiology of subcutaneous tissues throughout the body, with an emphasis on regional blood supply

 While at least one clinical research project leading to presentation and publication is expected during the fellowship year, significant basic and applied basic science research opportunities are available.

 The Tissue Engineering Laboratory

-The Plastic Surgery Research Laboratory is directed by Kacey G. Marra, PhD, Assistant Professor of Surgery and Bioengineering and Faculty of McGowan Institute for Regenerative Medicine.
+The Plastic Surgery Research Laboratory is directed by Kacey G. Marra, PhD, Professor of Plastic Surgery and Bioengineering and Faculty of McGowan Institute for Regenerative Medicine.
 This laboratory conducts scientific investigation in multiple interdisciplinary areas.

 The scope of projects revolves around the two future avenues of tissue reconstruction: transplantation and tissue engineering.
 Modalities are investigated to manipulate the immune system in order to achieve transplantation of composite tissue allografts.
 Novel biomaterials are being designed for skin, bone, and nerve regeneration, with a strong focus on polymeric materials, both native and synthetic.

 This laboratory isolates preadipocytes from human adipose tissue, and is exploring applications of these adult stem cells in soft tissue reconstruction.
 Of recent interest is the differentiation of preadipocytes into adipocytes, neural progenitor cells, and osteoblasts for tissue engineering applications.